mila-iqia/mila-docs/docs/Userguide_singularity_building.rst

 ``pytorch-1.0.1-cuda10.0-cudnn7-runtime.simg`` in a writable version that will allow you to add packages.

-.. warning:: Depending of the version of singularity you are using, singularity will build a container with the extension .simg or .sif.
-If you got .sif files, replace every occurences of .simg by .sif.
+.. warning:: Depending on the version of singularity you are using, singularity will build a container with the extension .simg or .sif.
+If you're using .sif files, replace every occurences of .simg by .sif.

 .. tip:: If you want to use **apt-get** you have to put **sudo** ahead of the following commands